tilemill-project/tilemill/platforms/osx/PACKAGE.md

     sudo make uninstall

-## Set up Mapnik SDK

-Mapnik needs to be compiled such that all dependencies are either statically linked or are linked using @rpath/@loader_path (and then all those dylib deps are included).

-An experimental SDK includes all mapnik dependencies such that you can set up mapnik to be compiled statically against them.

-To set up the SDK and build mapnik do:

-    git clone git://github.com/mapnik/mapnik.git -b macbinary-tilemill
-    cd mapnik
-    mkdir osx
-    cd osx/
-    curl -o sources.tar.bz2 http://dbsgeo.com/tmp/mapnik-static-sdk-2.1.0-dev_r1.tar.bz2
-    tar xvf sources.tar.bz2
-    cd ../
-    ./configure JOBS=`sysctl -n hw.ncpu` (If you have problems with Clang, add "CC=gcc CXX=g++" as well.) make
-    make install

-    # set critical shell env settings
-    export MAPNIK_ROOT=`pwd`/osx/sources
-    export PATH=$MAPNIK_ROOT/usr/local/bin:$PATH

-Confirm the SDK is working by checking mapnik-config presence at that path:

-    # this should produce a line of output pointing to valid mapnik-config
-    which mapnik-config | grep $MAPNIK_ROOT

-Note: the sdk was created using https://github.com/mapnik/mapnik-packaging/blob/master/osx/scripts/static-universal.sh

-## Edit the mapnik-config script

-A major flaw in the portability of the above system we've yet to take time to tackle is the hardcoded absolute paths from the SDK creation.
-So, before continuing we need to manually edit the mapnik-config script.

-Open the script:

-    vim `which mapnik-config`

-Edit the file and change all paths that include:

-    /Users/dane/projects/mapnik-dev/trunk-build-static-universal/osx/sources

-To be equal to your $MAPNIK_ROOT value.

 ## Change into tilemill dir

 Now, in the same shell that you set the above environment settings